A Lower Bound for the Fourier Entropy of Boolean Functions on the Biased Hypercube: Introduction

-\end{conj} A weaker conjecture is the so-called Fourier-Min-Entropy-Influence Conjecture which asks if the min-entropy $\min_{S\subset[n]}\log_2\hat{f}(S)^2$ could be also bounded by constant times of ${\rm I}^{(1/2)}[f]$.
+\end{conjecture} A weaker conjecture is the so-called Fourier-Min-Entropy-Influence Conjecture which asks if the min-entropy $\min_{S\subset[n]}\log_2\hat{f}(S)^2$ could be also bounded by constant times of ${\rm I}^{(1/2)}[f]$.
 Keller, Mossel and Schlank~\cite{KMS2012} later formulated the following $p$-biased generalization on $(\{0,1\}^n,\mu_p^n)$: